 The ear has three main parts – the outer ear (the ear canal and ear lobe), the middle ear (behind the eardrum, and linked to the throat via a small tube called the Eustachian tube), and the inner ear (which has the nerves that help to detect sound).

 If your child has an external ear infection, he might complain of a painful or itchy ear.
 Younger children might spend a lot of time scratching their ears.

 The ear usually feels blocked, and your child might have trouble hearing.
 Chewing can sometimes make the pain worse.

 Sometimes there can be bleeding or even discharge from the infected ear.
 Your child might also have painful, swollen lymph glands around her ear and neck.

 When to see a doctor about external ear infection

 You should take your child to your GP if:

 - your child is generally unwell, has a fever or is vomiting

-For mild cases of otitis externa, your doctor might prescribe ear drops for your child.
+For mild external ear infections, your doctor might prescribe ear drops for your child.
 These usually have a combination of steroids and antibiotics in them.
-They should be used for several days before you get your child’s ear checked again.
+Your child should use these for several days before you get his ear checked again.

-Try to avoid touching the ear.
-The ear should also be kept dry, which means your child shouldn’t swim until the ear is completely healed.
+While your child has an external ear infection, avoid touching her ear.
+Your child’s ear should also be kept dry, which means she shouldn’t swim until her ear is completely healed.